-Communication is vital for every business.
+- Communication is vital for every business.
 The fastest and the safest way to communicate these days are through emails.
-MS Outlook helps to manage your emails in a better way and also offers a host of other benefits
+MS Outlook helps to manage your emails in a better way and also offers a host of other benefits - Discuss "Why Choose Microsoft Outlook?" with the participants as given in the Participant Handbook.

-- Ask the participants to assemble in the computer lab. - Explain the working of Outlook on a real system.
+- Ask the participants to assemble in the computer lab. - Explain the working of Outlook on a real system..